 Luckily for him, they did.
 The interviewers received an impromptu juggling lesson from Jesse using peppermints; Jesse eventually received a scholarship.

-He’s in his junior year now studying computer engineering, and he said he loves telling this story as he leads campus tours to prospective students and parents.
+He’s in his junior year now studying political science, and he said he loves telling this story as he leads campus tours to prospective students and parents.
 Jesse’s parents, both immigrants, didn’t attend college, and his guidance counselor told him he’d never get into a place like ACU.